Chinese Style Noodles with Ground Lamb and Bok Choy is a mouthful of simple, yet complex flavor. Ready and on the table in less than 30 minutes.

 - Bok Choy - Also known as Chinese Cabbage.
 Found in most supermarkets.
 Best if it's baby bok choy, but larger stalks will also work.

 - Wide pasta such as tagliatelle or fettuccine.
-To keep it gluten-free, wide rice noodles will work.
+To keep it gluten-free, wide rice noodles.

 - Garlic, fresh ginger, and green onions - the trinity of Chinese Cooking.

 - Garlic chili sauce, for heat.
-Garlic chili sauce is available in most all grocery stores in the Asian food section.
+Garlic chili sauce is available in almost all grocery stores in the Asian food section.

 - Soy Sauce - I always use low-sodium naturally fermented soy sauce.

 - Toasted Sesame Oil - also found in the Asian section of your supermarket.
 If you don't use this often, it's best kept in the refrigerator as it turns rancid quickly.